 Larmandier-Bernier "Longitude"

-Grape Variety Assignment: Who Transports Minerality Best?
+Grape Variety Classification: Who Transports Minerality Best?

 Chardonnay is the undisputed king of minerality.
 The grape variety can transport terroir almost unfiltered and develops increasingly complex mineral facets with time.

-Pinot Noir shows minerality more indirectly — as stony underlining to cherry and strawberry notes.
+Pinot Noir shows minerality more indirectly, as stony underlining to cherry and strawberry notes.
 Especially in cool sites like Bouzy or Aÿ.

 Pinot Meunier is the underestimated minerality transporter.
 In assemblages it often brings that salty, slightly iodine-like note that grounds the champagne.